Oceanography

 Remote sensing improves

 Cheaper and more efficient remote sensing enables detailed monitoring of ocean-surface currents, temperature and other factors throughout the world ocean.
-New Earth system models become available, enabling improved understanding of oceanographic processes such as CO2 exchange and saturation, and the stability of circulating current patterns.
-Longer-term observations lead to improved understanding of the dominant forces driving change in the oceans.
+Long-term continuous deep-sea monitoring leads to improved understanding of the dominant forces driving change in the oceans.
+New Earth-system models become available, enabling improved understanding of oceanographic processes such as carbon-dioxide exchange and saturation, and the stability of circulating-current patterns

 25-yearhorizon